 With a broad list of everyday bonus categories, cardholders are guaranteed a minimum earning rate of 1.5x points per dollar on every purchase.
 And since Chase Ultimate Rewards points are by and large worth around 2 cents each, the 1.5% cash back on all non-bonus spending results in a value of 1.5x points per dollar spent, which is a minimum of 3% return on your spending with these two cards.

-2. To Increase the Value of Your Points
+2. You Can Increase the Value of Your Points

 When you pair a cash back card like the Chase Freedom Unlimited or Chase Freedom FlexSM with a Chase card that earns Ultimate Rewards points, the cash back earned from a Chase Freedom card can be converted and combined to form valuable points that can be redeemed for travel.
 Once the points have been combined, you can then redeem them by transferring them to one of Chase’s numerous transfer partners—such as United, Hyatt or British Airways—and book your travel.

-By transferring cash back earned from the Chase Freedom Unlimited to your Chase Sapphire Preferred account, your points are worth 25% more when redeemed for travel through Chase, a 25% increase.
+By transferring cash back earned from the Chase Freedom Unlimited to your Chase Sapphire Preferred account, your points are worth 25% more when redeemed for Chase Travel℠.
 You can get even more value out of your points by transferring them at a 1:1 ratio to transfer partners for a potentially higher gain.

 3. You’ll Pay Only One Annual Fee